BIG on BLOOR

 Update Sep 25th: The all candidates debate was today.
 Ruprecht opted to show up, which was great; it was an actual all-candidates meeting.
 Even representatives from both communist parties where there.
 Tony is amicable enough in real life, but he just doesn’t deserve the job he has.
 He’s been at his post for years, but doesn’t seem to have effected any real change in the area.
 My vote is probably going to Paul Ferreira.
 Not only does he have a lot of experience, he was easily the most well spoken of the candidates at the debate.

-6 July 2007, terribly early in the morning
+6 July 2007, early morning

 I grabbed my camera and headed off to Bloor St. after work to check out how the Splash Party was progressing.
 A Splash Party is like a Foam Party, but with more cleaning and less gyrating.
 Volunteers were cleaning up the store fronts along Bloor between Lansdowne and Dufferin, while a fellow with a power washer was trailing behind them washing the shit out of everything in his path.
 By the time I arrived there was also a Samba band on the scene, banging away on drums.
 It was quite the sight.
 The streets were busier than I had seen them in quite a while.
 Arriving late, I had apparently missed the small army of children helping out earlier in the day.
 The base of operations for the event was the House of Lancaster.
 It’s certainly strange watching little kids BBQ hot dogs in front of a strip club.
 I love my neighbourhood.

-23 June 2007, late at night
+23 June 2007, the wee hours

 I got off the subway at 1:45 AM.
 I was surprised to see a small group of people getting off with me.
 I guess people don’t like taking cabs home.
 I had expected Bloor and Lansdowne to be a bit more shady at this time, but it looked about the same as it always does.
 I think I need to venture towards Dufferin to see something a bit more sketchy.
 The walk to my condo, heading towards Dundas West, was without drama.

-13 June 2007, early morning
+13 June 2007, mid-morning

 I popped into the Kiss Cup Bar & Restaurant before heading off to yesterday’s DigIn meeting.
 The bar has a reputation for being a bit sketchy — that’s a polite way of saying it’s a place to go if you are all about the crack.
 The place wasn’t too busy: there may have been 5-6 people tops, split between two tables; no one struck me as sketchy.
 An old Asian dude was sitting by the bar; his feet were up on another bar chair and he was sleeping.
 I stood by the bar for a few moments, looking for whomever was in charge, when the dude who was sleeping woke up and looked at me.
 I guess he was in charge.